roman-milk/roman-milk.github.io/mellisa-mary-ellen-and-me.md

+===

- ****** Mellisa, Mary Ellen and Me Ch.
-02 ****** byJust_Plain_Bob© If I had passed on picking up Mellisa the next night at seven my life over the next year would have been a whole lot less stressful, but I picked her up on time and headed for the motel.
+If I had passed on picking up Mellisa the next night at seven my life over the next year would have been a whole lot less stressful, but I picked her up on time and headed for the motel.

  "What?
 I don't rate a date of any kind?
 Just going to haul me to the motel like some kind of round heeled slut?"